|Rimmel Kate Sculpting and Highlighting Palettes|

 When you use light and shadow on a face, you can become an artist to reshape the structure of your features.
 Depending on what you want to change on your own face, focusing light to spots can carve out cheekbones on a face while a few strokes of darker shadow can hollow out width where there was none before or help shorten, lengthen or adjust the look of a nose are just some ways highlighting and contouring can correct what nature has given us to work with.
 Therefore, I wanted to give Rimmel’s new Kate Sculpting and Highlighting Palettes a try.

-There are three shades available: Golden Sands (the palest), Coral Glow (medium), and Golden Bronze (darkest).
+There are three shades available of the Kate Sculpting and Highlighting Palettes: Golden Sands (the palest), Coral Glow (medium), and Golden Bronze (darkest).
 However, I chose the two darkest choices over the palest color to review, which you may think is odd considering that I am on the fair side.

 When I saw the Golden Sands, it appeared too light to do my complexion much good.
 On the other hand, the Coral Glow and the Golden Bronze had more vivid tones with the soft shimmer champagne highlight, the contour shade and the blush.